Arrow Icon

 Prevention is your first line of defence

-Avoiding their triggers helps keep your child safe, but it’s not always realistic
+Avoiding your triggers helps keep you safe, but it’s not always realistic

-Don’t risk it, always carry their adrenaline device
+Don’t risk it, always carry an adrenaline device

 tick-sign